 This is the meat slicer we bought.
 However, you can get away with not having one.
 To slice the meat as thinly as possible, freeze your leftover prime rib for about a half hour.
 Then use a sharp chef’s knife to carefully cut the semi-frozen meat into thin slices (it’s easier to thinly slice meat when it’s a bit firmer).

 Making Open-Faced Prime Rib Sandwiches

 Caramelized onion is wonderful with open-faced prime rib sandwiches.
 So I thinly slice some sweet Vidalia onion and sautée until it’s just beginning to turn golden-brown.
-Then I add in the sliced prime rib, quickly sautée, and top with provolone slices.
+Then, I add in the sliced prime rib, quickly sautée, and top with provolone slices.
 Finally, I lid the skillet to let the cheese melt, and then it’s go time.

 To serve, I just place a spatula-full of the cheese, meat, and onion mixture on top of a toasted hoagie roll.